Understanding Your Blood Work: Fasting Insulin Test

 - Needing to eat frequently for energy

-- Hormone imbalances, including PCOS and infertility in women
+- Hormone imbalances, including PCOS and fertility challenges in women

-- Craving carbohydrate foods (such as pasta, bread, sugar)
+- Craving carbohydrate-rich foods (such as pasta, bread, sugar)

-As a precautionary measure, we recommend getting fasting insulin tests done even if you don’t have the above symptoms.
+As a precautionary measure, we recommend getting fasting insulin tests done even if you don't have these symptoms.

 What do the results of my fasting insulin test mean?